 During our first field season (July-October 2015) we spent most of our outreach efforts communicating with the local community at our field site.
 The locals are well aware of the dolphins in the nearby waters, and were very excited to learn about our research project.
 Dr. Janet Mann gave a small research seminar to the local community near the end of our field season and the participants thoroughly enjoyed hearing about our project so far.
 In fact, they weren't at all surprised by our current findings, specifically that the dolphins seem to prefer shallow waters.
 Many of the local residents and fishermen regularly see the dolphins close to shore, hugging the coast during their daily travels.
 One of the highlights of this seminar was learning the dolphin names.
 Residents quickly caught onto our naming scheme and began testing each other on their knowledge of the presidents and historical US figures.
 Head over to our dolphins page to try it for yourself!
 In 2018, we expanded our reach by contributing to a Public Television documentary “Outdoors Maryland” which aired November 20, 2018 on MPT.
 We also spoke to the Potomac Conservancy and to the Potomac River Fisheries Commission.
 A big part of this expansion will be getting the community directly involved in the research by encouraging them to get out and see the dolphins for themselves.
 The public can make a huge difference and even help in data collection!
 Want to help?
 Head over to our get involved page to learn how you can contribute photos, sighting data, and even GPS information on where you see dolphins.
 These data are critical in helping us track these wide-ranging animals.
-For some of the most recent sightings of bottlenose dolphins in the Chesapeake Bay, check out the DolphinWatch below.
+For reported sightings of bottlenose dolphins in the Chesapeake Bay, check out the map below or visit chesapeakedolphinwatch.org.